 What To Expect

-Each week a different subject area is covered by subject matter experts who donate their time and knowledge.
-Students will spend time in both the classroom and in a lab environment to practice traditional techniques.
+Each week a different subject area is covered by subject matter experts who share their time and knowledge.
+Students will spend time in both the classroom and in a learning lab environment to practice traditional techniques.

 FAQ